microsoft/WhatTheHack/008-AzureDevOps/Student/Guides/challenge02.md

 3. [What is Kanban](https://docs.microsoft.com/en-us/azure/devops/learn/agile/what-is-kanban)
 4. [What is Agile Development?](https://docs.microsoft.com/en-us/azure/devops/learn/agile/what-is-agile-development)

 To help you with Agile project management, Azure DevOps includes Azure Boards.
 With Azure Boards, you can quickly and easily start tracking user stories, backlog items, task, features, and bugs associated with your project.
-Please reivew the following introduction to Azure Boards:
+Please review the following introduction to Azure Boards:

 1. [What is Azure Boards?](https://docs.microsoft.com/en-us/azure/devops/boards/get-started/what-is-azure-boards)